Verita-Artificial-Intelligence/AI_Intreview/SETUP.md

   - **Important**: The application has no fallback mechanism and requires MongoDB to be running

 ### Audio Not Playing
-- Check that your browser has audio permissions enabled
+- Confirm the browser tab has audio permissions.
-- Verify the OpenAI API key is correct in the backend `.env` file
+- Verify the OpenAI API key is configured correctly in the backend `.env`.
-- Check browser console for any errors
+- Inspect browser devtools for `tts_chunk` payloads; if they are missing, ensure the realtime WebSocket is connected and the OpenAI Realtime model name matches `settings`.

 ### Microphone Not Working
-- Ensure your browser has microphone permissions
+- Ensure your browser has microphone permissions and is using the expected input device.
-- Check that you have a working microphone connected
-- Try refreshing the page and allowing permissions again
+- Refresh the page after granting permissions; some browsers require a second attempt.
+- Confirm `MediaRecorder` is supported (Safari requires HTTPS).
+When in doubt, test in the latest Chrome.

 ### Backend Connection Issues
-- Verify the backend is running on port 8000
+- Verify the backend is running on port 8000 (or adjust the frontend `.env` values).
-- Check that `REACT_APP_BACKEND_URL` in frontend `.env` points to the correct backend URL
+- Ensure `REACT_APP_BACKEND_URL` in both frontends points to the correct origin.
-- Ensure CORS is configured correctly in the backend
+- If CORS errors appear, add your frontend origins to the `CORS_ORIGINS` list in the backend configuration.

+### Audio & Video Out of Sync
+- Make sure both frontends are using the latest code that emits `ai_chunk_played` telemetry.
+- Check backend logs for lines like `Updated AI chunk timestamp`; absence indicates timestamps are not being received.
+- Confirm FFmpeg is installed and executable (`ffmpeg -version`).
+- Encourage candidates to wear headphones when possible to avoid microphone bleed-through of the AI voice, which can still create faint echoes in the mix.